ibm-cloud-docs/discovery-data/contracts-schema.md

 ### Document structure output
 {: #struct_output}

 Document structure information is represented in the output as follows.
-The object is located immediately after the top-level `tables` array.
+The object is located immediately after the root-level `tables` array.

 ```json
   "document_structure": {